Moving in

 - check all the details and comments made by your landlord/agent on the report—the accuracy of the report will be very important if you need to resolve any disputes about the condition of the property when moving out

-- fill out the ‘tenant’ section of the report.
-You can agree or disagree with the condition of the items by adding your own comments to the report.
+- agree or disagree with the condition of the items by including your own comments in the report

 Who to tell that you're moving